 For some people, the thrill of a weekend spent gambling begins to affect the rest of their lives.
 They may begin to utilize online casinos, and become addicted to constant betting and risk.
 To avoid burning through your savings, it is wise to put a few safeguards in place before you begin gambling.
 Included here are a few tips to keep your online gambling fun and safe.

 Set Your Limits

 Before you ever sit down to play a game or gamble money, be sure to set limits.
 Playing until you win can put you in the dangerous position of constant betting, where you are unable to stop until you win again, and again.
 While short term loans can be helpful in many financial situations, they should never be utilized to continue a speculated “winning streak.”
 Define your monetary limits that are within your budget before you begin to play and quit when those are exhausted.

 Know Your Mental State

 For many individuals with addictive personalities, they become drawn to a certain activity, substance, or interaction because it helps them escape from another problem.
 Gambling should never be a pastime utilized for escaping, as you will ignore all of the logical limits put in place.
 Assess your mental state before you play, and do not play if you are angry, depressed, or in denial about reality.

 If you want to gamble without risk of addiction, you must be aware of the odds before you play.
 Understand that losses are normal, and do not become distressed when it happens to you.
 If you play only with what you can afford, you shouldn’t ever get in over your head.
 Never chase your losses by continuing to play when you are out of money.

-While in the past, many people could set their limits on gambling by only bringing a set amount of cash, today’s casinos have ATMs and other options.
+Speaking of security, in the past, people would set their limits on gambling by only bringing a set amount of cash.
+But today’s casinos have ATMs and other options.
 Never borrow money just to continue gambling.
 If you have lost what you could afford, spend time interacting with friends or simply head home.